IRAN Tour Packages

 Museum Hall (Talar e Salam) is the biggest hall of Golestan complex; and the architecture of this hall is Sani-ol molk.

-The hall was used for official formalities during Pahlavi dynasty and both Mohammadreza Pahlavi and Farah Pahlavi were crowned here.
+They used the hall for official formalities during Pahlavi dynasty; and both Mohammadreza Pahlavi and Farah Pahlavi were crowned here.

 It is located on the side of Museum Hall in north west of Golestan palace.
 You can see a pond in the center of the building.

-It’s said that this part of the complex was Naser al-Din Shah’s favourite and he used to rest and smoke hookah here; maybe that’s the reason of putting his tombstone there after Iran’s 1979 revolution.
+They say that this part of the complex was Naser al-Din Shah’s favorite place.
+He used to rest and smoke hookah here; and maybe that’s the reason of putting his tombstone there after Iran’s 1979 revolution.

-The second thing that attract our attention is Fath-Ali Shah’s throne which was moved during the renovation of the palace in Pahlavi dynasty from it’s original place.
+The second thing that attract our attention is Fath-Ali Shah’s throne.
+They moved it during the renovation of the palace in Pahlavi dynasty from it’s original place.

-The building was renovated by the order of naser al- Din Shah.
-It was with a cross plan and the towers of the wind catcher are the only one’s embellished by sudoriferous.
+They renovated the building by the order of naser al- Din Shah.
+They builtd Emarat e Badgir with a cross plan; and the towers of the wind catcher are the only one’s embellished by sudoriferous.

-Cabinet meetings were often held here.
-It is a room under the building which was used during Summer and the subterranean canal’s water cooled the room’s temperature.
+Qajar cabinet meetings were often held here.
+And also it is a room under the building that was used during Summer.
+Actually the subterranean canal’s water cooled the room’s temperature.